Probing confinement in a $\mathbb{Z}_2$ lattice gauge theory on a quantum computer

 \textbf{Confinement in a \texorpdfstring{$\mathbb{Z}_2$}{Z2} LGT.---}As a first probe of confinement in the target LGT, we initialize the system in the state of Fig.~\ref{fig:Overview}a(i).
 This state contains a matter defect at the central site and a fully polarized electric field.
-We quench the system with $H$, with $\Delta t=0.2/J$, $\mu=0$, and $f\in\{0.2J,\, 2.0J\}$, and track in the subsequent dynamics the position of the defect as well as the electric-field excitation through the local $\mathbb{Z}_2$ charge $-\sigma_i^z$ and $\tau_{i,i+1}^x$, respectively.
+Motion of the charge defect incurs a change in the electric field, which, due to the term $H_{\mathrm{f}}$ requires an energy cost that scales linearly with the traversed distance (i.e., the length of flipped electric field) \cite{Kebric2021}.
+Thus, in a confined regime, we expect the defect to remain contained to the spatial region where it has been created.
+To probe this effect, we quench the system with $H$, with $\Delta t=0.2/J$, $\mu=0$, and $f\in\{0.2J,\, 2.0J\}$, and track in the subsequent dynamics the position of the defect as well as the electric-field excitation through the local $\mathbb{Z}_2$ charge $-\sigma_i^z$ and $\tau_{i,i+1}^x$, respectively.